 A household with a disabled member who is not elderly may qualify for Section 8 housing under HUD's Certain Developments Voucher Program or the Non-Elderly Disabled Vouchers Program.
 Applicants don't need to be current Section 8 tenants or be waitlisted with a PHA.
 The programs are designed for the disabled who want to move into "certain developments" specifically approved for the program, or those who live in a healthcare institution or a public housing project who want to transfer into privately-owned housing.

 Priority Placement for Current Section 8 Tenants

-A public housing project may undergo rehabilitation or demolition, requiring Section 8 tenants to move out.
+A public housing project may undergo rehabilitation or demolition, requiring Section 8 tenants to relocate.
 This typically happens as the result of a court order or when HUD deems a project obsolete.
 The local PHA can allocate special Section 8 vouchers or certificates, which tenants use to lease privately owned rentals or move into another public housing project.
 Section 8 tenants are low-income, earning 50 percent or less of the median area income.
 Tenants pay no more than 30 or 40 percent of their gross earnings, while the PHA covers the remaining rent balance on their behalf.
-According to HUD, tenants do not have to apply for relocation -- it is replacement units are allocated to eligible tenants as part of the court order, rehabilitation or demolition plan.
+According to HUD, tenants do not have to apply for relocation — it is replacement units are allocated to eligible tenants as part of the court order, rehabilitation or demolition plan.